NREL/ROSCO/README.md

 These commands will compile a binary titled `libdiscon.*` in the build folder, which is the binary necessary run the controller.
 This should only need to be compiled once.

 #### ROSCO Toolbox Generic Tuning
-You will need to run the generic tuning process for ROSCO.
-Examples are shown in the [Tune_Cases](Tune_Cases) folder.
+IF you would like to run the generic tuning process for ROSCO, examples are shown in the [Tune_Cases](Tune_Cases) folder.
 When you run your own version of [tune_NREL5MW.py](Tune_Cases/tune_NREL5MW.py), you will have two files that are necessary to run the controller.
 1. `DISCON.IN` - the input file to `libdiscon.*`.
 When running the controller, `DISCON.IN` must be in the directory that `libdiscon.*` is pointing to, and must be called `DISCON.IN`
 2. `Cp_Cq_Ct.txt` (or similar) - The contains rotor performance tables that are necessary to run the wind speed estimators in ROSCO.
 This can live wherever you desire, just be sure to point to it properly in `DISCON.IN`.